The Best Pumpkin Patch in Every State

 Montana: Sweet Pickin’s Pumpkin Patch in Kalispell

 Fall fun doesn’t get much more charming and whimsical than this family-run patch in Northwest Montana.
 In addition to the requisite gourds and squashes, Sweet Pickin’s has plenty of low-key fun for the younger set with a pedal-cart track, tricycle maze, and climbing “spider web” of rope.
 Don’t miss their famous house-made kettle corn!
-Find out the weird ways the world changes in the fall.
+On the car ride to the pumpkin patch, see how many people know these weird ways the world changes in the fall.

 Nebraska: Skinny Bones Pumpkin Patch in Blair